-As you move around the world, you become an expert at adapting to new circumstances.
+As you move around the world, you become an expert in adapting to new circumstances.
 You learn to juggle your career, marriage, family, and even your hobbies, according to which country you’re currently living in.

-But where are You in this process?
+But where are YOU in this process?

 Moving to a new place as an expatriat means that various life events, such as moving to a new house, learning a new language, and starting a new job (each in themselves potentially stressful), all take place at the same time.
 This can cause migration stress, at worst a health risk and at best a psychological challenge for you and your family.